Travel Food

 Install the app

 Download the free mobile app on iPhone or Android before travel.
 Open the camera feature when a menu, sign, or table card is in front of you.
-Photos are deleted after analysis for privacy.
+Menu photos are removed once the translation is finished, so your dining details stay private.

 Frame the menu clearly